 After an excess of 100 days, the Scottish lockdown restrictions on leisure travel were lifted last week.
 What better way to celebrate than by returning to the beloved mountains?

-Good friends of mine and I decided to do a day trip somewhere near - less driving, more walking.
-That in mind, we ended heading to Glen Isla, from where we made a loop spanning over mountains Glas Maol and Creag Leacach.
+Good friends and I decided to do a day trip somewhere near – less driving, more walking.
+That in mind, we ended up heading to Glen Isla, from where we made a loop spanning over mountains Glas Maol and Creag Leacach.

-The route starts by following the river Isla, which provides for beautiful settings.
+The route starts by following the river Isla, which provides beautiful settings.

 The Mongea Hill links to the Glas Maol by a remarkably picturesque ridge.